tumblingprogrammer/blog_entries/setting-up-a-django-project-boilerplate.md

 We have gained clarity and degree of separation between the different apps making up our boilerplate application.

 As usual, let's test that django runs OK.
-If it runs amoothly, let's commit and call our commitment `"distinguish between django, local, and third party applications"`.
+If it runs smoothly, let's commit and call our commitment `"distinguish between django, local, and third party applications"`.

 ### Distinguishing between development and production requirements
 _____
-Similar to what we did with `settings.py`, we will refactor our `requirements.txt` in such a way that we keep track of and use the right packages for our development and production enviroments.
+Similar to what we did with `settings.py`, we will refactor our `requirements.txt` in such a way that we keep track of and use the right packages for our development and production environments.

 Let's add the following files to the `requirements` folder: `base.txt`, `local.txt`, and `production.txt`.